SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ---
 # SharePoint Asynchronous Metadata Read (AMR) API Introduction

-The SharePoint Asynchronous Metadata Read (AMR) API asynchronously exports metadata from SharePoint contents.
+The SharePoint Asynchronous Metadata Read (AMR) API asynchronously exports metadata from SharePoint and OneDrive.

-Use AMR API to export metadata from SharePoint, for incremental migration, post-migration validation, and creating structures.
+Use AMR API to export metadata from SharePoint, for incremental migration, and post-migration validation.

 AMR is designed exclusively for import scenarios.
 It exhibits poor scalability when handling requests for metadata, permissions, or versions.
 We can't provide performance assurances for AMR usage in data export scenarios, such as cross-tenant migrations.